EricZinda/Perplexity/backlog.md

             - 1) bad error
             - 2) need to implement pronouns
         -  order tomato soup --> Host: Sorry, I don't know how to give you that.
+        - USER: Two waters to drink
+            I don't know the words: to
+        - USER: are there any non-meat dishes?
+            Yes.
+            Waiter: Can I get you anything besides a menu and a water for you?

         - Lots of people ask Johnny what he would like:
             - Anything that addresses johnny should give a particular message?
             - Johnny, what would you like? --> I don't know the words: Johnny,
             - USER: johnny, what do you want?
             - my son will tell you what he wants
         - we'd like dessert -> I don't know the words: dessert
+        - USER: can I order a salad and a grilled salmon I don't understand the way you are using: order
+            Waiter: What can I get you?

         - Need to tell them that we don't have a menu yet
             USER: read menu
             I don't know the words: read